Regular procedure

 Even where the law stipulates that certain decisions are final and may not be challenged or appealed, Maltese Courts have held that “not even the legislator had in mind granting such unfettered immunity to the Board as would make it unaccountable for breaches which, in the case of other administrative tribunals, ground an action for judicial review.”[65]

-Judicial review is a regular court procedure, assessing whether administrative decisions comply with required procedural rules such as legality, nature of considerations referred to and duty to give reasons.
+As with the more regular judicial review, this is a regular court procedure assessing whether administrative decisions comply with required procedural rules such as legality, nature of considerations referred to and duty to give reasons.
 Applicants could be granted legal aid if eligible under the general rules for legal aid in court proceedings.
+It is not excluded that the relevant provisions of the EU Charter could be relevant for such cases.

-Unfortunately, judicial reviews do not deal with the merits of the asylum claim, but only with the manner in which the concerned administrative authority reached its decision.
-Moreover, the lack of suspensive effect and the length of the procedure, which can take several years before any decision is reached, tend to discourage lawyers and rejected asylum seekers to file cases.
+Nonetheless, this procedure does not deal with the merits of the asylum claim, but only with the manner in which the concerned authority reached its decision.
+Moreover, the lack of suspensive effect and the length of the procedure, which can take several years before any decision is reached, tend to discourage lawyers and rejected asylum-seekers to file cases.

 Legal assistance